What Is a Subarachnoid Hemorrhage?

 You may get one or more of these imaging tests to see if there’s bleeding in your brain:

 CT scan.
 Computed tomography uses a series of X-rays combined by a computer to form an image that’s more detailed than a single X-ray.
 A CT scan doesn’t always show a small subarachnoid hemorrhage or one that happened a week or more ago.

 MRI.
 Magnetic resonance imaging uses a large magnet and radio waves to create images of your brain.
 You might get a contrast dye by IV to enhance the images.
 It can reveal bleeding that’s happened in the recent past.

 Other tests that can help with diagnosis include:

 - Cerebral angiogram.
 You’ll have a catheter (a thin, flexible tube) placed into an artery in your leg and threaded up to your brain.
 Then you’ll get a contrast dye by IV to highlight the blood vessels in your brain on X-rays.

 You may need to repeat imaging tests, such as the CT scan, because bleeding doesn’t always show up right away.

 If you have a subarachnoid hemorrhage, you’ll be hospitalized right away, preferably at a center that treats strokes.

-At the hospital, you may get medications to ease your headache and to help prevent seizures and clot-related (“ischemic”) strokes that can happen when an artery is blocked.
+At the hospital, you may get medications to ease your headache and to help prevent seizures and clot-related (“ischemic”) strokes that can happen when an artery has narrowed.
 Doctors will try to keep your blood pressure high enough to keep blood flowing in your brain but low enough to stop excessive bleeding.
-If you have too much fluid in the brain, doctors may need to put in a shunt.
+If you have too much fluid in the brain, doctors may need to put in an external ventricular drain.
 This thin, flexible tube drains the extra fluid and prevents pressure on the brain.

 If you have an aneurysm that has burst, you may get one of the following procedures to stop or prevent further bleeding: